stevencombs/retrocombs.github.io/_drafts/2020-06-20-retrocombs-plus4-chapter3-software.md

 ## Random Thoughts

 In preparation for this episode, I had to assemble the Pi1541.
-That in itself was a post and a video.
-You can check it out here.
+That in itself was [a post](https://www.stevencombs.com/pi1541-1) and [a video](https://youtu.be/iiuS-cI2c6s).
 I really wanted to demonstrate the use of a disk drive and a datasette as part of this video.

 ## Join the Fun